Fireworks

 These circa 1907 cards of Lakeport Square show the Mount Belknap House on the right.

 After a major fire on November 17, 1911, the Mount Belknap Hotel was reconstructed in the same location.
 The mansard roof, cupola, and the 2nd and 3rd floor balconies of the old House were lost or removed, while a wooden fourth floor was added to the orginal, three-story brick structure.
+The six-columned, ground floor entrance, which had originally spanned the entire front of the building, was reduced to a central, two x two column portico.
 The rebuilt hotel featured 40 rooms.

 Lakeport Square in 1937.